PyRepair/maniple/training-data/summarize-experiment-v2/pandas/145/prompt_response_response_4.md

     return new_data
 ```

-With the above fix, the function should now handle the case when `right` is a Series of dtype `timedelta64[ns]` and the `axis` is "columns" correctly.
-It will return a DataFrame with the expected values and types.
-This corrected version should pass the failing test and satisfy the expected input/output variable information.
+With this correction, the function now handles the multiplication of a DataFrame and a Series containing timedelta data with NaT values appropriately.
+This should resolve the unsupported operand types error and ensure that the `dispatch_to_series` function passes the failing test and satisfies the expected input/output variable information.